 Call your doctor if (8)

-• You notice faint blood traces in the spit-up.
+- You notice faint blood traces in the spit-up.
 This could be due to the inflammation of the esophageal tissue.
-Also, if your baby spits up dark brown blood, you may have to seek medical attention.
+Baby spitting up blood that is dark brown also warrants prompt medical attention.

 Frequently Asked Questions